Code of Conduct

-Our code of conduct applies to all members of the community (organisers, teachers, DJs, Band members, contractors, volunteers and dancers).
-By attending the Vienna Sugar Blues Festival 2018, you have read, understood and will respect the code of conduct:
+Our Code of Conduct applies to all members of the community (organisers, teachers, DJs, Band members, contractors, volunteers, and dancers).
+By attending the Vienna Sugar Blues Festival, you have read, understood and agreed to the Code of Conduct.

 Dance roles do not equal gender roles

-Please keep in mind that in a social dance setting with leading, following and switching, we do not assume the other person’s dance role.
+Please keep in mind that in a social dance setting with leading, following, and switching, we do not assume the other person’s dance role based on their gender expression.
 We invite you to clearly express which role you want to dance when you ask someone for a dance.

-Please be careful when dancing and make that you and your partner both have a safe and pleasant dance experience.
+Please be careful when dancing and make sure that you and your partner, as well as your fellow dancers, have a safe dance experience.

-When dancing with people, please take care of good personal hygiene to make dancing more comfortable for everyone involved.
-You know your body, bring an extra change of clothes, towels, or deodorants if you need it.
+- When dancing, please take care of good personal hygiene.
+You know your own body – make sure to bring a towel, deodorant and/or an extra change of clothes, if needed.